cliosight/Docs/README.md

 ## Running Queries on a Datasource <a name="tables"></a>
 Admin users can execute SQL queries on a configured database.
 It is a more convinient way to connect with multiple remote databases compared to a conventional workbench.

+## Advanced File Storage <a name="files"></a>
+This platform provides extra functionalities for files stored in a user's account.
+The [free tier](#freetier) will allow a max of 4GB storage for the in-built database and files.
+Like other components, files are also equipped with access control methods.
+Text, CSV, spreadsheet, PDF, image, video and audio file formats will be supported for processing.

 ## The building blocks of a Cliosight application ##

 ![components](https://miro.medium.com/v2/resize:fit:720/format:webp/1*277E4iGxIAECACSyt2Y9RA.png)